operaton/branding/reveal.js/presentations/2025-05-14-ReleaseParty/slides.md

 - Release of new web apps beta (replacement for tasklist, cockpit and admin)
 - Prepare semi-automatic migration path to Operaton

+---

+# Roadmap

 ## October 2025
 - End of life Camunda 7.24 CE
+- Backport remaining features from Camunda 7.24 CE to Operaton
 - Release 1.0 based on 7.24 CE
 - Publish distributions via various packagers like Homebrew, Winget